-Escrow agents look for the following documents:
+Escrow companies want to acquire the following legal documents:

 - Tax statements